Mitral Valve Regurgitation

 Make sure all your dentists and doctors know about your new heart valve.
 You may need to take antibiotics before certain medical and dental procedures.
 This is to prevent getting an infection in your new valve.

 If you have a mechanical valve, you will need to take blood thinner medicine.
 This is medicine that helps prevent clots.
+Blood thinners require frequent monitoring of levels and certain foods and medicines can interact with these drugs.
+Make sure you know all about the blood thinners you are prescribed before you leave the hospital.

 When to call your healthcare provider